joshuazhao-crypto/book-notes-mastering-ethereum/README.md

 # ⛓ 📝 Book notes - Mastering Ethereum

-⚠️ make no mistake here, THIS IS NOT a repo about notes on Mastering Ethereum, THIS IS the mighty protector 🛡of that sweet 100rmb of mine 😉
+⚠️ ***make no mistake here, this is not a repo about notes on Mastering Ethereum, this is the mighty protector🛡of that sweet 100rmb of mine*** 😉

 ## Table of content
 - [X] [Week 01 - Chapter 01-02](./week_01.md)